-Welcome to the first communications update from the SIU's COVID-19 taskforce.
-The SIU's taskforce has met regularly since the start of the Pandemic in March 2020 and with the onset of the "Second Wave" and some instances of misinformation being shared by the Companies, has now made the decision to share information on a weekly basis to keep SIU members up-to-date with current information as well as provide a straight line of communication so that the Union can provide you with our direct perspective and opinions on issues of concern such as shore leave, shipboard protocols, etc.
+Welcome to this week's communications update from the SIU's COVID-19 taskforce.
+The SIU's taskforce has met regularly since the start of the Pandemic in March 2020 and with the onset of the "Second Wave" and some instances of misinformation being shared by the Companies, has made the decision to share information on a weekly basis to keep SIU members up-to-date with current information as well as provide a straight line of communication so that the Union can provide you with our direct perspective and opinions on issues of concern such as shore leave, shipboard protocols, etc.

 You will receive an update from the SIU COVID-19 Taskforce via e-mail approximately once per week.
+The update will also be available on the SIU website.

-Unfortunately, most of us are now experiencing the "Second Wave" of the Pandemic in our home Provinces and across the Country.
-As of October 14, 2020, across Canada there have been:
+As we have officially moved into the Second Wave of the Pandemic across the Country, Canada has reached an unfortunate milestone of surpassing 200 000 cases.
+As of October 20, 2020, across Canada there have been:

-- 186,881 total cases
+- 203,688 total cases

-- 19,741 active cases
+- 22,151 active cases

-- 9,654 deaths
+- 9,794 deaths